 Where can I find the most recent news and communications about the fall semester?

 Pratt is committed, as always, to delivering a world-class education with our renowned faculty.
-While around 70% of courses this fall will be fully online, 30% will be in a hybrid format with some in-person meeting.
+While around 70% of courses this fall are fully online, 30% are in a hybrid format with some in-person meeting.
 Due to the studio or lab-based nature of many of these courses, we believe this flexible format will best support our students.

-Will free COVID-19 testing be available to students, faculty, and staff?
+Is COVID-19 testing available to students, faculty, and staff?

 What are the COVID-19 testing requirements for students?

 No, the COVID-19 testing protocols are for members of the Pratt community coming to campus.